Featured image of The Strongest Infill Patterns for Maximum 3D Print Strength Source: All3DP

 The Contenders

 Now that you know a little more about infill and types of strength, it’s time to review the strongest infill patterns.
-Below, we discuss the eight strongest patterns that can be found in Cura or PrusaSlicer.
+Below, we discuss the eight strongest patterns that can be found in desktop slicers.

 Back to Contents